-- (1) Subject to such further admission criteria as the AFSA may prescribe by Rules, an Authorised Market Institution may only admit as a Member:

-- (a) an Authorised Firm; or

-- (b) a Recognised Non-AIFC Member.

-- (2) An Authorised Person engaged in the activity of Operating a Digital Asset Business may only admit as a Member a Person who satisfies admission criteria set out in its Membership Rules and which is either:

-- (a) an Authorised Firm;

-- (b) a Recognised Non-AIFC Member; or

-- (c) a body corporate or an individual (natural person) that carries on the activity solely as principal.
+- (1) Subject to such further admission criteria as the AFSA may prescribe by Rules, an Authorised Market Institution may only admit as a Member: - (a) an Authorised Firm; - (b) a Recognised Non-AIFC Member; or - (c) a Person that is a Body Corporate which intends to undertake Commodity Derivative or Environmental Instrument transactions on the relevant Authorised Market Institution by carrying on such activities for its own account or for another Body Corporate which is in the same Group as the Person, provided that any such member of the Group for which the Person intends to act is a wholly-owned Subsidiary of a Holding Company within the Group or is the Holding Company itself. - (2) An Authorised Person engaged in the activity of Operating a Digital Asset Business may only admit as a Member a Person who satisfies admission criteria set out in its Membership Rules and which is either: - (a) an Authorised Firm; - (b) a Recognised Non-AIFC Member; or - (c) a body corporate or an individual (natural person) that carries on the activity solely as principal.